"False"

 29–30 September 2025 | Lycksele

-Welcome to Arctic Food Forum!
+Welcome to Arctic Forum 2025!
 The theme is "Food, transitions and Indigenous knowledges", where we meet to explore new ways towards resilient societies in the North by preparing and sharing meals with one another.
 We invite researchers, decision-makers, stakeholders, civil society, and especially young people to join the conversation.

-Using food as a ticket to talk and think and imagine in new ways
+Using food as a ticket to talk, think and imagine in new ways

 At the forum, focus will be on workshops where we forage, prepare and share seasonal food together to support co-creation, deep listening and collaborative thinking.
-The worksops will follow five themes which will involve thinking through embodied approaches, using food and eating practices, to co-create new possibilities.
-The names of the themes are yet to be confirmed.
+The workshops will follow five themes which will involve thinking through embodied approaches, using food and eating practices, to co-create new possibilities.
+See the five themes listed below

 Take this opportunity to learn more about food, transitions and Indigenous knowledges.
 Meet our keynotes and join in on the discussion through workshops, joint meals, a hike in the forest, and a visit to the Forest and Sámi museum!